AntonLueders/BDHM/README.md

  <a id="Requirements"></a>
 # Requirements

 The program can be built for gcc 13.2 (through GitHub).
 It was heavily tested for gcc 6.3.0 and gcc 7.5.0.
-The data presented in [1] was mostly obtained through a binary compiled with icc.
+The data presented in [1] was mostly obtained through a binary obtained through icc.

 To compile BDHM, the library GSL must be linked.
 However, in the studies presented in [1], GSL is only used for random numbers to generate the random initial conditions.
 Replacing these initial conditions with fixed ones, the program can easily be adjusted so that GSL is not needed (when repeating the numerical calculations of [1]).